 I’ve since altered the recipe by turning to peanut butter powder, combining it with powdered ginger, sweet paprika, onion and garlic powders, the musky floral notes of ground grains of selim and cloves, and a little bit of cayenne for some kick.
 It’s a nutty, spicy, tangy, and mildly sweet coating that’s as good with chicken, fish, or even some vegetables as it is with the more traditional thinly sliced beef.
 After the meat is marinated, it’s threaded on skewers and placed over the direct heat of a grill; the rub caramelizes and takes on a bit of smokiness, and it’s ready in no time.
 Add the sweetness of fresh tomatoes, the bite of thinly sliced red onions and my personal (if untraditional) favorites, crisp lettuce, cilantro, and wedges of lime—and you're ready.
 Sliced cucumber, cabbage, and, on occasion, carrots also form worthy sides.

-- 1/2 teaspoon ground grains of selim or grains of paradise (optional; see note)
+1/2 teaspoon ground grains of selim or grains of paradise (optional; see notes)

-- 1/2 teaspoon ground (African) cubeb pepper (see note)
+1/2 teaspoon ground (African) cubeb pepper (see notes)

 For the Yajin Kuli: In a small mixing bowl, combine groundnut/peanut butter powder, ground ginger, sweet paprika, onion powder, kosher salt, garlic powder, cayenne pepper powder, ground grains of selim (if desired), cubeb pepper, and ground cloves.
 Whisk to mix thoroughly, about 30 seconds.
 Set aside.